 Network-based discovery rules allow you to discover computers based on a range of IP addresses you specify.
-This method is recommended for small department environments, with no Active Directory domains.
+This method is recommended for small client environments, with no Active Directory domains.

 Before you configure a network-based discovery rule:

 - Deploy a master agent on a machine in the department infrastructure.

 For more details, see Step 1.
 Install and Configure Master Agent.

 - Make sure you have an account with local Administrator permissions on all computers that you want to discover.

 This prerequisite is not required if you have specified a discovery account in the master agent configuration settings.
 For more details, see Step 1.
 Install and Configure Master Agent.